 Turn store-bought ingredients into a hearty, comforting pesto chicken pasta bake.
 Super easy to put together for a delicious, big portioned family meal!

-It’s been awhile since we’ve done a pasta bake, not since the cheesy hot Italian sausage bake we did awhile back.
-So today we’ll be a doing a pesto chicken pasta bake!
+It’s been a while since we’ve done a pasta bake, not since the cheesy hot Italian sausage bake we did a while back.
+So today we’ll be doing a pesto chicken pasta bake!
 This one is slightly Alfredo-y, like my chicken Alfredo pasta bake but also has a taste of pesto and with less of a cheesy top.
-Instead, we have cheese in the pasta itself, a six cheese Italian blend all mixed up with the Alfredo sauce.
+Instead, we have cheese in the pasta itself, a six-cheese Italian blend all mixed up with the Alfredo sauce.
 There’s also tomatoes, spinach and chicken to go with it and a generous layer of Italian bread crumbs and Parmesan.